Clinton and Essex

 Marinas | Essex

-Saybrook Point Marina offers indoor and outdoor heated pools, hot tubs, a sauna, a steam room, concrete floating docks, fixed docks with breakwater, docking assistance, and a 12-foot depth at low water.
-Also, the marina provides shuttle service to Historic Main Street, bicycles, loaner vehicles for short trips, a fitness club, picnic areas with gas grills, ValvTect marine fuel, and free Wi-Fi.
+Saybrook Point Marina offers indoor and outdoor heated pools, hot tubs, a sauna, and a steam room.
+They also have concrete floating docks, fixed docks with breakwater, docking assistance, and a 12-foot depth at low water.
+Also, the marina provides shuttle service to Historic Main Street, bicycles, loaner vehicles for short trips, and a fitness club.
 Additional amenities include a marine supply store, laundry, restaurant and bar, European Style Spa, and mail service.

 Ragged Rock Marina provides bathhouses, a swimming pool, and free Wi-Fi.
 Although in a rural area, this clean, quiet marina has modern 24-hour monitored security.